-Boomerangs, such as this beautiful example with its finely grooved surface, were primarily crafted by the Tanami desert peoples but circulated widely across central and northern Australia through extensive inland trade networks.
-While mainly used in combat, they were also effective for bird hunting, as they could knock birds from flocks in flight, making them easier to catch.
-Like most Aboriginal boomerangs, they did not return when thrown.
+Boomerangs, such as this beautiful example with its finely grooved surface, were primarily crafted by the Tanami and Warlpiri desert people but circulated widely across central and northern Australia through extensive inland trade networks.

 Ex Clive Loveless, London